Wafelack/pork/readme.md

 **Disclaimer: This hasn't received any security audit yet, the author is not responsible of any potential security problems occuring because of this program.
 You use it at your own risk.**

-Configuring
+Configuration
 -----------

-`pork` is configured by editing `src/config.rs`.
-This file contains explanations and detailed examples on how to configure it.
+The configuration of `pork` is done by editing the `src/config.rs` file and (re)compiling the source code.

 Installing
 ----------